December 9, 2017. Underwater Photo Conference in Talence

 We continue to learn, and we also undergo internships every year to enrich and improve our knowledge of photography.
 After performing a synthesis for our ACANP method, we teach it to our trainees, who provide a delightfully rewarding experience.

-Our passion for the beauties of nature leads us to fiercely defend the land that has been given to us.
+Our passion for the wonders of nature leads us to fiercely defend the land that has been given to us.
 But it also kindles our passion for exchanging knowledge with the greatest number of photographers.

 This two-hour conference in Talence was a real success.
-It was an opportunity for us to explain how we implemented our ACANP method to highlight our passion for the underwater beauties of nature.
+It was an opportunity for us to explain how we implemented our ACANP method to highlight our passion for the underwater wonders of nature.
 These events are the best way to make known our vision and our method; we encounter qualified audiences who also strive to exceed personal boundaries of artistic endeavors.